Lezalith/LezInventory/docs/example_fruit_items.md

 Apricot is a usable item.

 When used, it calls a label where there is a custom **menu** prepared.
 In the menu, all the example fruit items are listed.
 The used Apricot transforms into the fruit selected, keeping it's place in the inventory.
+If it's a stackable item, it sets the count to its stack_size.

 ```py
 init -800 python: